Low Carb Trail Mix Recipe

 A low-carb diet can be beneficial for a lot of folks out there.
 Low-carb foods are here to stay, for good reason.

 The Standard American Diet is rife with bad carbs and unhealthy fats.
-And while going low-care or keto doesn’t necessarily mean you are eating bette quality food, either approach tends to take the stress off of our pancreases.
+And while going low-carb or keto doesn’t necessarily mean you are eating better quality food, either approach tends to take the stress off of our pancreases.
 And that’s never a bad thing.

 Healthy Fats

-One of the biggest issue I have with many of the low carb and keto diets out there, is that they don’t necessarily emphasize the quality of the foods being eaten or promoted.
+One of the biggest issues I have with many of the low carb and keto diets out there is that they don’t necessarily emphasize the quality of the foods being eaten or promoted.
 I’m not trying to dish out any medical advice here, as I am woefully unqualified for that.
 But experience with way too many diets over the years has taught me a few things.

 We are all different and unique, sure.
 Maybe there is that one person who would be healthier eating just beef jerky.
 But for the majority of us, it probably wouldn’t be the healthiest approach, even on a keto diet.